mariyatom/big-mart/README.md

 npm run knex seed:run        // for db npm run dev                 // port 3000

+### CI/CD

+- current GitHub Actions workflow (main.yml) includes CI (Continuous Integration) — it runs tasks like linting, testing, and type checking
+     - ✔️ CI is set up: on every push or PR to dev or main, it:

+     - Installs dependencies

+     - Lints your code

+     - Runs tests

+     - Type-checks code

 # Boilerplate: Fullstack with Sass

 ## Setup